dylanfisher/forest/README.md

 end
 ```

+Additional instructions and deployment suggestions are outlined in the [Wiki](https://github.com/dylanfisher/forest/wiki).

 For an example of a host app running Forest, view [github.com/dylanfisher/forest_blog](https://github.com/dylanfisher/forest_blog).

 ## Features
 Forest aims to include the following features out of the box.

 ### Pages
-Pages are versionable (coming soon), schedulable and draftable.
+Pages are schedulable and draftable.
 Each page is composed of a series of blocks that
 a user can use to create dynamic page layouts.
 Additional blocks are easy to develop using regular Ruby
 classes and methods.
 Forest doesn't use any custom DSL.